mmsaki/joint-savings/README.md

 ## Testing Contract Functionality

 ### Using deposit function to deposit funds
-I was able to sent 1 Ether, 10 Ether and 5 Ether to the contract address using the deposit function.
+I was able to send 1 Ether, 10 Ether and 5 Ether to the contract address using the deposit function.
 The `contractBalance` would show the balance of the contract in wei.
 ![](./excecution_results/send_5_ether.png)

 ### Withdrawing funds to accountOne